Kaleva (airplane)

+Shootdown

+On 14 June 1940, Kaleva had already made the scheduled stops along the route Stockholm-Turku-Helsinki-Tallinn and, as Aero Flight 1631 on its first return leg, was due to fly from Tallinn (Ülemiste) to Helsinki (Malmi) airport.
+A few minutes after taking off from Tallinn, the airliner was joined at close range by two Soviet Ilyushin DB-3 (DB-3T) torpedo bombers.

+According to the memoirs of the future Lieutenant General Pyotr Khokhlov, on that day, two high-speed DB-3T bombers from the 1st Mine-Torpedo Aviation Regiment (1 MTAP) of the Air Force of the Red Banner Baltic Fleet patrolled the sky near the coast of Estonia, which saw a passenger plane heading towards Finland a few kilometers from Tallinn.
+The commander of the lead aircraft was Shio Bidzinashvili.

-A few minutes after taking off from Tallinn, Aero Flight 1631 was joined at close range by two Soviet DB-3T torpedo bombers.
-The bombers opened fire with their machine guns and badly damaged Kaleva, making it crash into the water a few kilometers northeast of Keri Lighthouse.
-All nine passengers and crew members on board were killed.
+The Soviet aircraft opened fire with their machine guns and lethally damaged Kaleva, causing it to crash into water a few kilometers northeast of the Estonian Keri island in the Gulf of Finland.
+All nine passengers and crew members on board were killed, and the victims' bodies were never recovered.

 Estonian fishermen had witnessed the attack and crash of the plane.
-Shortly after the crash the Soviet submarine Shch-301 (Щ-301) surfaced and inspected the fishing boats.
-After confiscating items taken from the wreck by the fishermen, the Soviets picked up diplomatic mail from the wreck and the sea.
+Shortly after the crash a Soviet submarine Shch-301 (Щ-301) surfaced and inspected the fishing boats.
+The Soviet submariners confiscated items taken from the wreck by the fishermen, and were also able to pick up some items and diplomatic mail from the wreck and the sea.
 The future top-scoring Finnish pilot Ilmari Juutilainen was sent to inspect the crash site.
 After the Soviets spotted the Finnish airplane, the submarine hid its flag.

 At the time of the incident Finland was not at war with the Soviet Union.
-The attack was probably part of the Soviet preparations for the full-scale occupation of Estonia, which took place two days after the Kaleva incident, on 16 June 1940.
-The occupation was preceded for several days by a Soviet air and naval blockade, which included preventing diplomatic mail from being sent abroad from Estonia.
+The attack occurred amidst Soviet preparations for the full-scale invasion and occupation of Estonia by the USSR on 16–17 June 1940, just two days after the Kaleva incident.
+The Soviet invasion was preceded for several days by a Soviet air and naval blockade, which included preventing diplomatic mail from being sent abroad from Estonia.
 The passengers on the last flight of Kaleva included two German businessmen, two French embassy couriers, one Swede, an American courier, and an Estonian woman.
 The French couriers had over 120 kg of diplomatic mail in the plane.
 The American courier was reportedly transporting the U.S. military codes to safety from Estonia.

 The government of Finland did not send any complaints or questions to the Soviets out of fear of hostile Soviet response, and the true reason for the crash was hidden from the public.
 This was due to the heavy pressure put upon Finland during the Interim Peace by the Soviets.
 After the outbreak of the Continuation War, the incident was described in detail by the government.